torproject/stem/docs/tutorials.rst

           :target: tutorials/double_double_toil_and_trouble.html

        Sometimes it's easiest to learn a library by seeing how it's used in the wild.
-This is a directory of scripts and applications that use stem.
+This is a directory of scripts and applications that use Stem.